miguela14/workday-scheduler/README.md

 JavaScript
 jQuery
 Day.js
-Installation
-To run this application, you can simply open the index.html file in your web browser.

 ## Usage
 Once you open the application, you will see a table with time blocks for each hour of the day, from 9am to 5pm.
 You can type your tasks or notes for each hour into the corresponding text area.